eleks/wso2-docker/base-ubuntu-jdk8-groovy/README.md

 folder location could be reconfigured with `CONF_SOURCE` environment variable

+the `CONF_SOURCE` variable could contain several paths delimited with `:` or `;`

-directory dedicated to put configuration files that could be used during templating process.
+each path dedicated to put configuration files that will be used during templating process.

-also the format of the configuration files could be `yaml` or `json`.
+the format of the configuration files could be `properties`,  `yaml` or `json`.

 it's possible to use `${...}` groovy expression language in values

+all configurations are loaded sequentially and merged into one configuration tree-map

 for example `properties` file: